boldandbrad/bgg-ranks/README.md

     python bgg_ranks.py
     ```

-3. The script will create an output file for each source `.yaml` file in `./in/`, with the following path and name:
+3. The script will create a `.json` output file for each source `.yaml` file in `./in/`, with the following path and name:

     ```txt
-    ./out/collection/yyyy-mm-dd.json
+    ./out/collection/yyyy-mm/yyyy-mm-dd.json
     ```

-    Each out file contains lists of board game and expansion objects corresponding to the ids provided in the source file.
-The boardgames list will always be sorted by BGG `rank` in ascending order, while the expansions list will always be sorted by BGG `rating` in descending order.
+    Each output file contains lists of board game and expansion objects corresponding to the ids provided in the relevant source file.
+The 'boardgames' list will always be sorted by BGG `rank` in ascending order, while the 'expansions' list will always be sorted by BGG `rating` in descending order.

     ```json
     {